fabianmichael/kirby-markdown-field/README.md

-# Kirby – Markdown field
+# Markdown Field for Kirby

 Enhanced, extensible Markdown field for Kirby CMS.
 Now available in version 2!